 The Company recognizes lease payments received under operating leases as income on a straight -line basis over the lease term as part of 'other revenue'.

-Generally, the accounting policies applicable to the Company as a lessor in the comparative period were not different from IFRS 16 i.
-Determining whether an arrangement contains a lease
+Generally, the accounting policies applicable to the Company as a lessor in the comparative period were not different from IFRS 16.

 Policy applicable before 1 January 2019